dotnet/csharpstandard/standard/classes.md

 The modifiers `virtual`, `override`, and `abstract` are mutually exclusive except in one case.
 The `abstract` and `override` modifiers may be used together so that an abstract indexer can override a virtual one.

 The *type* of an indexer declaration specifies the element type of the indexer introduced by the declaration.

+> *Note:* As indexers are designed to be used in array element-like contexts, the term *element type* as defined for an array is also used with an indexer. *end note*

 Unless the indexer is an explicit interface member implementation, the *type* is followed by the keyword `this`.
 For an explicit interface member implementation, the *type* is followed by an *interface_type*, a "`.`", and the keyword `this`.
 Unlike other members, indexers do not have user-defined names.

 The *formal_parameter_list* specifies the parameters of the indexer.
 The formal parameter list of an indexer corresponds to that of a method ([§15.6.2](classes.md#1562-method-parameters)), except that at least one parameter shall be specified, and that the `this`, `ref`, and `out` parameter modifiers are not permitted.